ConvincibleMedia/jekyll-relationships/readme.md

 	- Clothing
 ```

 The `references` config lets you modify the shape of reference hashes.
+Its keys are arbitrary, and its values can be:

+* `<key>` exactly (required): this key gives the foreign key, and must be present.
-The crucial key within `references` is whichever has the exact value `<key>`.
-This identifies the property where the foreign key is given, and is required.
-A key may also have the value `<collection>` which will give the collection in which the foreign document exists.
+* `<collection>`: this key gives the collection in which the foreign document exists.
+* `<page>`: this key will be set to the actual `Jekyll::Document` instance for the foreign document.

 Example:

 ```yaml
 # _config.yml